simdipo/Darey.io_devops/SHELL_SCRIPTING_PROJECT/Shell_Scripting.md

 `

 A litle bit about the code block.
 The script prompts for your name.
 When you type your name, it displays the text hello!
 Nice to meet you.
-Also t!/bin/bash helps you specify the type of bash interpreter to be used to execute the script. step 4: save your file step 5:Run the command sudo chmod +x user-input.sh this makes the file executable step 6: Run the script using the command. user-input.sh Additional Resources
+Also #!/bin/bash helps you specify the type of bash interpreter to be used to execute the script.

+step 4: save your file

+step 5:Run the command sudo chmod +x user-input.sh this makes the file executable

+step 6: Run the script using the command. `user-input.sh`

+Additional Resources
 If you like text based learning material, this guide will be of help Learn-Shell-Scripting Visit this link to learn shell scripting in an interactive environment for free.